Ayush-Yadav/Sentence_Similarity_Using_BERT/README.md

 The dataset contains premise-hypothesis pairs in fifteen different languages, including: *Arabic, Bulgarian, Chinese, German, Greek, English, Spanish, French, Hindi, Russian, Swahili, Thai, Turkish, Urdu, and Vietnamese.*

 The dataset file contains the ID, premise, hypothesis, and label (0 for entailment, 1 for neutral, 2 for contradiction), as well as the language of the text and its two-letter abbreviation.
 Our model's job is to predict the label based on the other infos.

+The BERT used here specifically is XLM-R developed by Facebook AI designed to perform well on a wide range of natural language processing (NLP) tasks across multiple languages.